salaheddinek/video-editing-py-script/README.md

 [Youtube-dl](https://github.com/ytdl-org/youtube-dl) is a package used to download videos from YouTube.com (and a few more sites) using command line.

+[Git](https://git-scm.com/) is used to update the scripts if the user wishes to do so.

 ## For Linux

 On Linux, you can use your command line favorite package manager.